Liliʻu (2024) — opera

 Set in 1895, when Queen Liliʻuokalani was imprisoned for almost a year in Iolani Palace for her alleged knowledge of an attempt to take back the Kingdom of Hawaiʻi, Liliʻu tells the story of the Queen's life at a time of great upheaval.
 Denied visitors except for one female companion, Liliʻuokalani depended on secret messages and news that would come to her as wrapping for flowers.
 Liliʻuokalani used her voice to encode hope and seeds of cultural renewal in her writings and musical compositions.
 Liliʻuokalani’s advocacy for the revival of Hawaiian music and culture is her greatest legacy as seen through her various acts of cultural preservation and through her voice as a composer—a spark of hope in the darkness.

-For more information about the creative team, historical context, and more, please visit liliuopera.com
+For more information about the creative team, historical context, and more about the operatic version of the work, please visit liliuopera.com

 Queen Liliʻuokalani, Hawaiʻi State Archives, Photograph Collection, PP-98-12-002.